 - 1 namespace

 - 1 Azure function

 - 2 blobs (1 to store logs from the Azure functions, 1 for failover storage)

-Azure requires an event hub in the same region as your services.
-Also worth noting is that you can stream data from multiple services to one event hub (as long as it’s in the same region).
+You’ll need at least 1 automated deployment for each region where you want to collect logs.This is because Azure requires an event hub in the same region as your services.
+The good news is you can stream data from multiple services to the same event hub, just as long as they are in the same region.

 If needed, configure an automated deployment